Journalism (JRNL) | Faculty of Arts

 Photojournalism

-Students will explore a range of visual storytelling techniques and technologies, with an emphasis on still photography for print and online publications, and for social media storytelling.
+Students will learn photojournalism skills for print and online publication.
 They will gain practical experience while capturing subjects in a variety of lighting conditions and locations, requiring different techniques.
-Students will learn visual imaging software and the principles of visual journalism design and publishing.
-Note: Students are required to have camera capable of full manual operation for this course.
+Students will learn image editing software and how to use that software ethically.
+They will explore the differences between photojournalism and other types of photography.
+Note: Students are required to have a digital camera for this course.
 Specifications will be provided by the department.
-NOTE: Students may earn credit for only one of JRNL 2360 or JRNL 3160.
+This course is equivalent with JRNL 2360.
+Students may earn credit for only one of these courses.

 Level: UG